Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 ```sh
 aws cloudformation validate-template --template-body <value> [--template-url <value>]
 ```
-- `--template-body` or `-t`: Specifies the CloudFormation template to validate, either as a string or a file path.
+- `--template-body` or `-t`: Specifies the CloudFormation template to validate as a string or a file path.
 You must provide either `--template-body` or `--template-url`.
 - `--template-url`: The URL of the CloudFormation template to validate, you must provide either `--template-body` or `--template-url`.

 **Run --**